-The legal firestorm surrounding Drake Bell just took a complicated turn after the former child star's plea to the disturbing misdemeanor and felony charges launched against him in court changed seemingly overnight.
+The legal firestorm surrounding Drake Bell just took a complicated turn after the former child star's plea to the disturbing misdemeanour and felony charges launched against him in court changed seemingly overnight.

 The exact details of Bell's plea deal and the legal ramifications of it will all be revealed when he and his legal counsel return to court for sentencing on July 12.
 During that final stage of the court case, Bell's accuser may be able to read out a written victim statement if she so pleases.